Parents concerned over ‘segregated’ roller rink event

 GRANDVILLE, Mich.
-(WOOD) — A roller rink in Grandville is facing backlash after it hosted a homecoming dance that some parents are describing as racist.
+(WOOD) — A roller rink in Grandville, Michigan, is facing backlash after it hosted a homecoming dance that some parents are describing as racist.

-“We’ll be hosting a multi-school dance party complete with DJ & sound system, laser light show & photo opportunities, help us spread the word!” the Facebook event from Tarry Hall Roller Skating Rink said, according to screenshots sent to News 8.
+“We’ll be hosting a multi-school dance party complete with DJ & sound system, laser light show & photo opportunities, help us spread the word!” the Facebook event from Tarry Hall Roller Skating Rink said, according to screenshots sent to WOOD.

 “This exclusive event is welcoming all current high school students with a valid student ID from the following schools,” it said, followed by a list of 11 area high schools.

-People on social media and viewers who reached out to News 8 pointed out schools invited to the Saturday event are all predominantly white, while more diverse schools were not included on the list.
+People on social media pointed out schools invited to the Saturday event are all predominantly white, while more diverse schools were not included on the list.

 “It’s very clear what schools were invited and it seems like it was mainly directed toward race,” said Abby Cuevas, who has two students at Wyoming Public Schools and a recent Wyoming High School graduate.
 “I am not one to pull the race card, but … it couldn’t have been more clear.”